 What particular appeals should you include in your application materials to connect to the needs and interests of your audience?

 After you have completed the activity you should have a pretty good picture of your audience.
 You will also want to spend a bit of time closely reading the position posting and/or description.
 See if you find similar keywords, or words that have a similar connotation, in your Audience Analysis and in the position posting.
-Make note of any you find, as they will come in handy when you are crafting your application.
-Now, let’s start with the resume.
+Make note of any you find, as they will come in handy when you are crafting your professional portfolio.
+Now, let’s look at the resume.